marriott-library/MaRMAT-Beta/README.md

 An initial test case developed a tool for parsing, extracting, tokenizing, and preprocessing XML files containing Open Archives Initiative (OAI) feed metadata for library special collections that would then crosscheck tokens against Duke University's [lexicons](https://github.com/duke-libraries/description-audit/tree/main/lexicons) and append the corresponding lexicon categories (Aggrandizement, Race Euphemisms, Race Terms, Slavery Terms, Gender Terms, LGBTQ, Mental Illness, and Disability) to each row in the CSV output.
 This tool is accessible via the [XML Test Code](https://github.com/kayleealexander/RMA-Tool/tree/main/XML%20Test%20Code) folder of this repository, please note that this may not work with all OAI feed formats or take into account resumption tokens.

 ### 1.2 The Lexicons
 There are a few lexicons provided to help begin your reparative metadata assessment.
 Not all of the terms in these lexicons may need remediation, rather, they may signal areas of your collections that should be reiveiwed carefully.
 Users may download the provided lexicons to use in MaRMAT as is, remove terms that may not be problematic in your metadata, or add additional terms and categories based on specific project needs.
 The only requirements for a lexicon to work against another file are that there be two columns in the CSV file: "Term" and "Category" (case sensitive).
-Therefore, the tool's use is not limited to auditing metadata for problematic terms; it may also be loaded with a custom lexicon to perform matching against a variety of content types.
+Therefore, the tool's use is not limited to assessing metadata for problematic terms; it may also be loaded with a custom lexicon to perform matching against a variety of content types.

 | Lexicon      | Description |
 | :----------:| ---------- |